ritikgupta2002/gitLearning/README.md

                                   Or (last point ) Then you can use 'git commit' to further push your changes from staging area to local repo(which is a copy of your master repo)

                       Types of VCS

 Centralised VCS :-

-#In centralised source control, there is a server and a client.
+1.In centralised source control, there is a server and a client.
 The server is the master repository that contains all of the versions of the code.

- #The basic workflow involved in the centralised source control is getting the latest version of the code(not all versions ) from a central repository that will contain other people’s code(latest version modifications) as well, then make your own changes in the code, and then committing or merging those changes into the central repository straight forward .
+2.The basic workflow involved in the centralised source control is getting the latest version of the code(not all versions ) from a central repository that will contain other people’s code(latest version modifications) as well, then make your own changes in the code, and then committing or merging those changes into the central repository straight forward .
  #Thus making a new version of the source code, So everything is centralised in this   model.
  #There will be just one repository and that will contain all the history or version of the code and different branches of the code.i.e master repo

-# The need for the internet is important .
+3.The need for the internet is important .

+#
  Distributed VCS :-

-#git is a distributed vcs
+git is a distributed vcs

-#In distributed version control most of the mechanism or model applies the same as centralised.
+1.In distributed version control most of the mechanism or model applies the same as centralised.
 The only major difference you will find here is, instead of one single repository which is the server or master repository , here every single developer or client has their own server or local repo ,and they will have a copy of the entire history or version of the code and all of its branches in their local server or machine( local repo is kind of a mirror image of master repo )

-#Basically, every client or user can work locally and disconnected which is more convenient than centralised source control and that’s why it is called distributed.
+2.Basically, every client or user can work locally and disconnected which is more convenient than centralised source control and that’s why it is called distributed.

-           #So when you start working on a project, you clone the code from the master repository in your own hard drive, then you get the code from your own repository to make changes and after doing changes, you commit your changes to your local repository and at this point, your local repository will have ‘change sets‘ but it is still disconnected with the master repository (master repository will have different ‘sets of changes‘ from each and every individual developer’s repository), so to communicate with it, you issue a request to the master repository and push your local repository code to the master repository.
+3.So when you start working on a project, you clone the code from the master repository in your own hard drive, then you get the code from your own repository to make changes and after doing changes, you commit your changes to your local repository and at this point, your local repository will have ‘change sets‘ but it is still disconnected with the master repository (master repository will have different ‘sets of changes‘ from each and every individual developer’s repository), so to communicate with it, you issue a request to the master repository and push your local repository code to the master repository.

 Getting the new change from a repository is called “pulling” and merging your local repository’s ‘set of changes’ is called “pushing“.
-            It doesn’t follow the way of communicating or merging the code straight forward to the master repository after making changes
-            Firstly you commit all the changes in your own server or local repository and then the set of changes’ will merge to the master repository.
+It doesn’t follow the way of communicating or merging the code straight forward to the master repository after making changes Firstly you commit all the changes in your own server or local repository and then the set of changes’ will merge to the master repository.

- # DVCS is faster than CVCS because you don’t need to communicate with the remote server for each and every command.
+4.DVCS is faster than CVCS because you don’t need to communicate with the remote server for each and every command.
 You do everything locally which gives you the benefit to work faster than CVCS.

- # If the project has a long history or the project contain large binary files, in that case, downloading the entire project in DVCS can take more time and space than usual, whereas in CVCS you just need to get few lines of code because you don’t need to save the entire history or complete project in your own server so there is no requirement for additional space.
+5.If the project has a long history or the project contain large binary files, in that case, downloading the entire project in DVCS can take more time and space than usual, whereas in CVCS you just need to get few lines of code because you don’t need to save the entire history or complete project in your own server so there is no requirement for additional space.

- # If the main server goes down or it crashes in DVCS, you can still get the backup or entire history of the code from your local repository or server where all  the version of the code is already saved.
+6.If the main server goes down or it crashes in DVCS, you can still get the backup or entire history of the code from your local repository or server where all  the version of the code is already saved.
 This is not in the case of CVCS, there is just a single remote server that has the entire code history.

- # files remain in 3 states in git shown in the image below .
+7.files remain in 3 states in git shown in the image below .

     untrack
     Staged,
     committed